MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-security.md

 4. Inside the bot, you can manually check the ServiceUrl provided in the token.
 This makes the bot more fragile in the event of service topology changes so this is possible but not recommended.

 Note that these are outbound connections from the bot to the Internet.
 There is not a list of IP Addresses or DNS names that the Bot Framework Connector Service will use to talk to the bot.
 Inbound IP Address allow-listing is not supported.

+## What is the purpose of the magic code during authentication?

+In the Web Chat control, there are two mechanisms to assure that the proper user is signed in.

+1. **Magic code**.
+At the end of the sign-in process, the user is presented with a randomly generated 6-digit code (*magic code*).
+The user must type this code in the conversation to complete the sign-in process.
+This tends to result in a bad user's experience.
+Additionally, it is still susceptible to phishing attacks.
+A malicious user can trick another user to sign-in and obtain the magic code through phishing.

+    >[!WARNING]
+    > The use of the magic code is deprecated.
+Instead, it is recommended to use the **Direct Line enhanced authentication** approach, described below.

+1. **Direct Line enhanced authentication**.
+Because of the issues with the *magic code* approach, Azure Bot Service removed its need.
+Azure Bot Service guarantees that the sign-in process can only be completed in the **same browser session** as the Web Chat itself.
+To enable this protection, you must start Web Chat with a **Direct Line token** that contains a **list of trusted domains that can host the bot’s Web Chat client**.
+With enhanced authentication options, you can statically specify the trusted domain (origin) list in the Direct Line configuration page.
+For more information, see [Bot Framework enhanced authentication](v4sdk/bot-builder-security-enhanced.md).